A Tulum Bachelorette Party Guide to Plan Your Trip

 Best Tulum Bachelorette Hotels

-- Part of the Marriottt's Design Hotels, the higher-end Hotel at the Papaya Playa Project is a great spot for those who want to be oceanfront with sustainability in mind.
+Hotel at the Papaya Playa Project: Part of the Marriott's Design Hotels, this higher-end hotel is a great spot for those who want to be oceanfront with sustainability in mind.
 You'll also be steps away from its beach club.

-- For a stay in-town (and just a short drive or bike to the beach) consider the mid-range Hotel Tiki Tiki.
+Hotel Tiki Tiki: For a stay in town (and just a short drive or bike to the beach) consider the mid-range Hotel Tiki Tiki.
 The boutique hotel only has 15 rooms, each outfitted with a lounging hammock, a stunning pool scene, and boasts a Miami-style vibe.

-- If you're looking for an affordable stay on the beach, try Mi Amor, which is right on the ocean, has a great pool and spa on site, and minimalist but chic modern rooms.
+Mi Amor: If you're looking for an affordable stay on the beach, try Mi Amor, which is right on the ocean, has a great pool and spa on-site, and minimalist but chic modern rooms.

 Best Tulum Bachelorette Home Rentals